zan73/web_usb_keyboard/README.md

 ## Usage

+1. Install Arduino IDE 2.x
+- Add Raspberry PI Pico 2W as a target by adding "https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json" to "Additional boards manager URLs" list in Preferences/Settings.
-1. Upload the code to your Arduino-compatible device
+2. Upload the code to your Arduino-compatible device
-2. Copy `config.txt.template` to `config.txt` and update with your actual credentials
+3. Copy `config.txt.template` to `config.txt` and update with your actual credentials
-3. Upload to your device using the LittleFS upload plugin
+4. Upload to your device using the [Arduino LittleFS Upload Plugin](https://github.com/earlephilhower/arduino-littlefs-upload).

-2. Create and upload the config.txt file to LittleFS
-3. Connect the device via USB to the target computer
+5. Connect the device via USB to the target computer
-4. Access the web interface at `http://[device-ip]/[pagename]`
+6. Access the web interface at `http://[device-ip]/[pagename]`
-5. Enter keystrokes and click "Send Keystrokes"
+7. Enter keystrokes and click "Send Keystrokes"

 ## Hardware Requirements

-- Arduino-compatible board with USB HID capability
+- Arduino-compatible board with USB HID capability (Tested on Raspberry Pi Pico 2W)
 - WiFi connectivity
 - USB connection to target computer